DennisSchmitz/Jovian_archive/README.md

 ```
 bash jovian nanopore-reference -i <INPUT DIRECTORY> -ref <REFERENCE FASTA> -pr <PRIMER FASTA>
 ```
-:exploding_head: use `bash jovian -h` to see a full list of commands applicable to the Jovian version that you're using.
+use `bash jovian -h` to see a full list of commands applicable to the Jovian version that you're using.
 <br>

 ---